stevalla/COVID-19-ItalyvsWorld/README.md

 This repository has been created with the aim to perform some analysis with the COVID-19 data of Italy and of the all world.

-The data is updated daily, in the morning from two repositories:
+The data is updated daily at 6 a.m. from two repositories:
 - World data: https://github.com/CSSEGISandData/COVID-19
 - Italy data: https://github.com/pcm-dpc/COVID-19
 <br>